For the Fun of It

-- Copies of excerpts from The Fun of It, which can be found on the Internet, in various literature textbooks, or borrowed from a library
+- Copies of excerpts from The Fun of It about Earhart's first transatlantic flight, which can be found on the internet, in various literature textbooks, or copied directly from the book

-- A map of the western hemisphere, showing North America, the Atlantic Ocean, and the United Kingdom
+- A map of the world showing North America, the Atlantic Ocean, and the United Kingdom

 Set Up and Prepare

-- Acquire a copy of Earhart’s story of her transatlantic flight, as found in her autobiography.
+- Acquire copies of Earhart’s story of her transatlantic flight, as found in her autobiography.
 It's best to use an autobiographical version if you wish to discuss point of view.

-- Gather maps of the western hemisphere.
+- Gather maps of the world.
 Make copies for each student or create a poster-size display for the whole group.

-- Obtain pictures of Earhart, either from vintage newspapers, books, or the Internet.
+- Obtain pictures of Earhart, either from vintage newspapers, books, or the internet.
 You may want to use Sky Pioneer: A Photo Biography of Amelia Earhart by Corinne Szabo.
-Pictures of her airplane are especially important for students to visualize her experience of crossing the Atlantic.
+Pictures of Earhart's airplane are especially important for students to visualize her experience of crossing the Atlantic.

 I usually plan on this lesson taking two class periods to allow time for my slower readers.
 This time can be adjusted based on the needs of your own students.

-Step 2: Continue through her life, telling the story with pictures, and include information about the men in her life, her accomplishments, time spent with Eleanor Roosevelt, and the day of her disappearance.
+Step 3: Continue through Earhart's life, telling the story with pictures, and include information about the men in her life, her accomplishments, time spent with Eleanor Roosevelt, and the day of her disappearance.

-Step 5: When students finish reading, have them share with the class or with a partner Earhart’s purpose for writing.
+Step 7: When students finish reading, have them share, with the class or with a partner, Earhart’s purpose for writing.

 Supporting All Learners